Have you ever thought about starting your own business and not done anything about it?

 Have a Compelling Business Case:

 Once you are convinced that your business idea can grow from a hobby to the next Betty Crocker, the next step is to build a compelling “business case” around it.
 Source of funds, procurement of materials, marketing plan, and revenue projections must be arrived at before you start anything.
 You must also vet the business case with either local business incubation centers or other successful entrepreneurs to make sure that you are not painting a very rosy a picture without taking into consideration potential risks.
-FYI: those books about how to run a company are great ways to level an uneven table but not too great when compared to lessons learned from real world experience.
+FYI: those books about how to run a company are great ways to level an uneven table but not too great when compared to lessons learned from real-world experience.
 Don’t be scared to talk to people that have failed!

 Get the Structure Right

 Did you know that most people start their first business venture as a proprietorship?
 It’s probably because it’s the easiest structure to start & you can basically do it online on the cheap.
 The stinky part is the proprietorship structure exposes your personal assets in the event of a business liability.
 Are you reading this & don’t know what a proprietorship is?
 Then you should probably talk to an accountant about your idea and the proper structure.
 It is important to look at the right structure for your business considering factors such as protection of your personal assets, ease of fund availability, amount of paperwork needed, tax optimization and so on.
-For example, though a limited liability partnership is a structure which is considered optimal by many, others feel that it may be easier to obtain bank loans for a private limited company rather than an LLP.
+For example, through a limited liability partnership is a structure which is considered optimal by many, others feel that it may be easier to obtain bank loans for a private limited company rather than an LLP.
 Again, talk to a professional & don’t just go to Legal Zoom, check a random box, and proceed to checkout without considering the future implications of what you’re doing.

 Have Knowledgeable and Trustworthy Partners

 Statistics show that businesses started by a team (more than one) of founders are more likely to succeed than solo ventures.
 While that’s true, finding the right partners can be a mess.
-It is important to have partners who complement your skill sets and are trust worthy to boot.
+It is important to have partners who complement your skill sets and are trustworthy to boot.
 For example, if you are a savvy marketer, then you should ideally get someone who is strong in finance to partner with.
 If you are a tech-nerd and a horrible salesman, then you need a swarthy partner who will be able to sell your software and leave you alone in your dark room.
-Clearly demarcate areas of responsibility as well as profit sharing models.
+Clearly, demarcate areas of responsibility as well as profit sharing models.
 Even if you are starting a business with friends or family, it is important that there is a legally binding contract between business partners – i.e. don’t trust your brother-in-law.
 You will be surprised by the number of businesses which have failed only because the partners could not agree on how to tide over a tough time.